Sliman4/slimebook/book/lvl1/wallets/here-wallet.md

 ![Here Wallet Swap](here-wallet-swap.jpg)

-> WARNING: I don’t recommend using the built-in Swap feature, as it has a bug that could lead to loss of funds.
-It’s not been fixed for more than a month now.
-Use [Ref.Finance](../../lvl2/exchanging-tokens-ref.md) website instead, and connect it to your HERE wallet as a dapp.

 ## Score

 Score is a system that measures your activity in the app.
 It is attached to the account